 Triple Span Burr Arch Multiple King Posts with Lateral Braces truss design.

-The longest (clear span) historic covered bridge in the USA.
+The longest clear span (abutment face to abutment face) historic covered bridge in the USA.

 (National Register of Historic Places).

 The original contract calls for a clear span (the three spans plus the two tiers (details on first frame of highlights page) length of 431'10" with 14'1" overhangs on each end for a total length of 460'.

 Spans the East Fork of the White River.